seng438-winter-2022/seng438-a5-tiz00013/Assignment5-ReportTemplate.md

 </br>

 ## Result of range analysis (an explanation of which part of data is good for proceeding with the analysis)
-Intensity of failure at interval 2 is very high.
-Removing interval 1 and 2 make the slightly more accurate than before.
+Intensity of failure at interval 2 is very high as shown in figure 2.
+Removing interval 1 and 2 make the slightly more accurate than before and is illustrated in figure 3.
 <p align="center">
   <img width="600" src="https://github.com/seng438-winter-2022/seng438-a5-tiz00013/blob/main/images/11.png" alt="Material Bread logo">
 </p>